blyxyas/simple-workspaces/README.md

 Simple-workspaces have the GNU General Public License v3.0, see [the license](https://github.com/blyxyas/simple-workspaces/blob/master/LICENSE) for more information.
 Long story short, this is a free software, you can use it, modify it, redistribute it, etc. But, you must credit me as the creator of this software, and your modification must be open source.

 simple-workspaces was created by [Blyxyas](https://github.com/blyxyas).
 Thanks for using it, if you have any suggestions, let me know, opening an issue or a pull request is always welcome.

+# Contributions

+Obviously, I cannot guarantee that simple-workspace will work properly in your Linux distro, I tried to make that the end user can customize almost everything, but some things need to be known, that's how software works!
+If you have any problem, you can help the project, even in various ways.

+If you catch a bug, [report it](https://github.com/Blyxyas/simple-workspaces/issues), that's the most helpful act you can do to a project.
+You can even do a [pull request](https://github.com/Blyxyas/simple-workspaces/pulls), a pull request can be a lot of things, not only code, it can be documentation, propositions to change the style of the CLI, or **even just a typo!**